 We stumbled on the ruins of the San Francisco Monastery by accident and I’m glad we did.
 Between Calle Duarte and Calle Hostos the San Francisco Monastery ruins seem oddly out of place despite their legacy standing.
 Having endured fire and earthquakes the rustic walls have given way to life again as a concert stage on the weekends.

 Plaza España Santo Domingo

-Plaza España was pretty empty the day we visited due to mid day heat.
+Plaza España was pretty empty the day we visited due to mid-day heat.
 School kids clustered under trees surrounding the square.
 The minute a cloud broke free, so too did they.
-Laughter bouncing through the square as a quick game a tag broke out.
+Laughter bounced through the square as a quick game of tag broke out.
 As the sun came back, back under the trees they went.

 There is an enticing juxtaposition of pristine Spanish Architecture and patina throughout Santo Domingo.
 Colonial areas where most tourists remain are immaculate.
 While neighborhoods just outside the Colonial Zone hint of high crime rates the capital city is plagued with.

 This is where travel gets personal.
 Knowing who you are as a traveler is critical when exploring a city for the first time.
 Are you comfortable researching local crimes and scams?
 Staying aware of your surroundings?
 Not drinking too much in public?
 Trusting your instincts?
 Leaving all valuables including jewelry and electronics at home?
 If yes and Smart Traveler the official U.S. State Department app for travelers is something you’re already aware of, my cautionary advice is not needed.